patrick-llgc/Learning-Deep-Learning/start/first_cnn_papers.md

 # Papers and books to read to start deep learning
 This list of papers provide a good introduction to deep learning in computer vision field.
+My notes on these papers are [here](first_cnn_papers.md).

 ## Most popular network architectures
 - AlexNet https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks